LibraryCarpentry/librarycarpentry.github.io/_posts/2019/04/what-have-the-lc-maintainers-been-working-on.md

 **Webscraping**
 _Joshua Dull*, Thomas Guignard, Belinda Weaver_
-The Maintainers hope to return to the lesson over the summer months and add new Maintainers.
+The Maintainers hope to review the lesson this summer and invite new Maintainers to help.

 **Introduction to Python**
 _Konrad Foerstner, Drew Heles, Elizabeth Wickes, Laura Wrubel* (Past Maintainers: Carlos Martinez, Richard Vankoningsveld)_